 I believe in quality over quantity--with that being said, we only produce litters a few times a year.
 I like having homes already lined up before planning a litter so I can give my puppies the best chance at a happy life.
 Each of our dogs have been socialized well with children, adults, and other dogs.
-We have 6 kids from 13 years old to a newborn and they spend their time around all our dogs.
+We have 6 kids from 13 years old to under a year old and they spend their time around all our dogs.

 I do show my dogs, but since I have young children in the home whom I homeschool along with owning and operating a small business, the show circuit is not my number one priority.
 I do select my dogs based on the Pembroke Welsh Corgi Breed Standard (http://pwcca.org/about-pembrokes/akc-breed-standard/) To that end, I do not breed purposefully for fluffies or mismarks and never cross breed (or ever have bred mixes) to produce merles or designer dogs.